seriozhakorneev/problems/README.md

 # problems i solved or will
-problems without tests has been tested in specified platforms
+solved problems without tests has been tested in specified platforms